 - How quickly do you want to know how well the treatment is working

 - What are your treatment options if the cancer comes back in the future

 It can be hard to make a complex decision by yourself.
 Your doctor can help.
 You could write down questions to ask at your next appointment.
 You might want to take someone with you to your appointment.
 There may also be a specialist nurse you can talk things through with.

 You might find it helpful to discuss things with your friends and family.
 Or you can talk to the Cancer Research UK nurses on freephone 0808 800 4040, from 9 to 5, Monday to Friday.

 It can help to speak with other men who have made similar decisions.
 Your specialist might be able to put you in touch with other men with prostate cancer.
 Or you can talk to men on the Cancer Research UK forum, Cancer chat.

 You might also want to get a second opinion from a different doctor.
 There are different types of doctors who treat prostate cancer.
 These include surgeons (urologists) and radiotherapy specialists (clinical oncologists).
 Talking to each type of doctor can help you understand your options fully.

 Tools to help you decide

-For men whose cancer hasn't spread there is a tool to help you decide between monitoring (conservative treatment) and more radical treatment such as surgery or radiotherapy.
-It can't tell you as an individual exactly what is going to happen to you in the future but it will provide you with a realistic idea about the differences in survival between the different treatment options.
+It can't tell you exactly what is going to happen in the future, but it gives you an idea about the differences in survival between the different treatment options.
 The tool works less well for men with a very high PSA or those with a fast growing or large tumour.